allonsy/symbol/README.md

 # symbol
-A small esoteric symbolic programming language
+A small esoteric symbolic programming language by allonsy

+Still a WIP, more docs and info coming soon!